MicrosoftDocs/azure-media-services/media-services/latest/subclip_media_sdk_how_to.md

 ## General steps

-1. To create a subclipping job, first select the top bitrate video from either an encoding output asset or from a live event output archive asset (also called an archive) by using an asset filter.
+1. To create a subclipping job, first select the top bitrate video from either an encoding output asset or from a live event output archive asset (also called an archive) by selecting the track by attribute.
 Use the code found in the [Node.JS](https://github.com/Azure-Samples/media-services-v3-node-tutorials/blob/81874cae4279841cca7fa591bbfb1a43aa7a4560/VideoEncoding/Encoding_Live_Archive_To_MP4/index.ts) or [Python](https://github.com/Azure-Samples/media-services-v3-python/edit/main/VideoEncoding/EncodingLiveArchiveMP4/encoding-live-archive-to-mp4.py) versions of Encoding a Live Archive to MP4.
-1. Add the timestamp beginning and ending ranges to the filter.
+1. Add the timestamp beginning and ending ranges to the track selection.

 ### [Node.JS][#tab/nodejs]